-Medical diagnoses are complex decisions that require seeking and integration different sources of information on the part of clinicians.
-Past work has found that confidence and accuracy in diagnoses can significantly diverge even with more information, leading to diagnostic overconfidence that is especially impacted by increased medical experience.
-There has been scant work looking at information seeking patterns with diagnoses however, and how they might contribute to both confidence and accuracy.
-We recruited UK medical students (N = 85) in an online vignette-based diagnostic study, as well as Oxford medical students (N = 16) for an in-person think-aloud version of the same study where students performed 6 diagnostic scenarios based on past patient cases.
-On each scenario, students sought information about from the patient’s medical history, physical examinations and testing.
-With the former study, we find that diagnostic accuracy is associated with seeking more relevant information and with varying information seeking less on a case-by-case basis.
+Medical diagnoses are complex decisions that require seeking and integration of different sources of information on the part of clinicians.
+Past work has found that confidence and accuracy in diagnoses can vary significantly even with more information, leading to diagnostic overconfidence that is especially impacted by increased medical experience.
+There has been scant work looking at information seeking patterns for medical diagnoses however, and how they might contribute to both confidence and accuracy.
+We recruited UK medical students (N = 85) in an online vignette-based diagnostic study, and Oxford medical students (N = 16) for a similar in-person think-aloud version of where students performed 6 diagnostic scenarios based on past patient cases.
+During each scenario, students sought information from the patient’s medical history, physical examination and testing.
+The online study found that diagnostic accuracy is associated with seeking more relevant information and with less varyiability in information seeking on a case-by-case basis.
 However, confidence, not accuracy, was associated with seeking more information.
-With the latter study, we find that different reasoning strategies affect how diagnostic differentials are evaluated, in turn affecting information seeking during diagnostic decisions.
-Future work should hence focus on interventions for prompting suitable reasoning strategies and information seeking to improve diagnostic accuracy.
+The think-aloud study, revealedthat different reasoning strategies affect how diagnostic differentials are evaluated, in turn affecting information seeking during diagnostic decisions.
+Future work should focus on interventions for prompting suitable reasoning strategies and information seeking to improve diagnostic accuracy.

 Introduction